Sep 08, 2014

-If you are considering the purchase of a new home, you may be trying to decide whether to buy a custom home or a personalized production home.
-There are very distinct differences between a custom home and a production home; therefore, you should spend some time learning the specific details of each before you make any decisions.
+If you are considering the purchase of a new home, the cost of new homes is one of the first considerations to look at.
+When trying to decide whether to buy a custom home or a personalized production home, there are very distinct differences between a custom home and a production home; therefore, you should spend some time learning the specific details of each before you make any decisions.
 Some of the questions you will need to have answered are:

 Options and Selections: What options and selections will you get to choose?